Visiting our Campus and Offices During COVID-19

 CHOC Hospital in Orange

-We understand how important it is to visit loved ones during a hospitalization, especially a child’s.
-However, for the safety of our patients, families, physicians and staff during the COVID-19 pandemic, CHOC Hospital needs to limit visitation on our campus until further notice.
+We understand how important it is to visit loved ones, especially children, during a hospitalization.
+For the safety of our patients, families, providers and staff during the COVID-19 pandemic, CHOC Hospital needs to limit visitation on our campus until further notice.
 In addition, we are screening everyone for symptoms of illness and fever.
 To save time, you can begin the screening process as soon as you arrive on campus and before you check-in.
 Enter screen.choc.org into your mobile browser and follow the simple steps.

 Here is what you can expect:

-- Two parents/guardians, total, who are well can accompany a patient at a time.
+- A maximum of two parents/guardians, who are healthy and without symptoms, can accompany a patient at a time.
 For overnight stays, only one parent/guardian may remain with the patient from 8 p.m. – 8 a.m.
 Other visitors are not permitted inside the hospital.

 - Children are not permitted as visitors, including infants.
 Our hearts go out to breastfeeding mothers.
 In an effort to keep infants as safe as possible, we must ask that they remain home.
 Mothers who are breastfeeding a patient’s sibling can request a breast pump from their child’s nurse to use in the hospital.